Hi there! I’m Tanya Vliss.

 I have also taught computer and office skills to teenagers and worked as a Case Manager for a government social welfare department.
 I enjoyed all of these roles because I love teaching and supporting people of all ages.
 I know how hard life can be and I’m full of admiration, encouragement, and support for anyone who wants to make a better life for themselves.

-I have been married to Ivan for 29 years and have two children in their twenties.
+I have been married to Ivan for nearly 30 years and have two children in their twenties.
 Chelsea is now 27 years old and my son Dallas is going on 24.
-Chelsea’s partner Hamish lives with us too.
+Chelsea’s fiance Hamish lives with us too.
 We all live together in the Kapiti Coast which is approximately a 45 minute drive from Wellington.
-We also have three cats, Rufus, Basil and Cookie and now a new family member Mila, a corgi.
+We also have three cats, Rufus, Basil and Cookie and Chelsea and Hamish have two corgis: Mila and Major.

 Life is good now but it certainly wasn’t like this for many years.
-Three out of four of us (myself included) have experienced depression and anxiety at varying levels.
+Three out of four of my family (myself included) have experienced depression and anxiety, ranging from moderate to major.
 Depression, in particular, is common these days and because of this, there is great awareness and acceptance.
 But in the 1990s it was a different story – well, in New Zealand anyway.
 Ignorance and prejudice were rife.

 My husband was very unwell for nearly three years and I went through hell trying to get help.
 The stress was incredible which was made worse by the uncaring behavior and unkind words of those we turn to in times of crisis.